 How It Works

 The JMS is available through the INcite (Indiana Court Information Technology Extranet) website.
 Counties can select jurors randomly, assign and manage jury panels, and manage claims to pay jurors.
 The system prints labels and reports and exports data for use in other documents.
-Seventy-two Indiana counties use the JMS.
+Eighty-one Indiana counties use the JMS.
 Counties that do not use the JMS have the ability to securely export their Supreme Court-approved master jury list or create jury pools from their master list through the INcite jury application.
 These counties can also report jury data updates to improve subsequent years' jury lists.

 Benefits of the System